ckontos82/tic-tac-toe/README.md

 # tic-tac-toe
-A very simple tic-tac-toe, game written in C.
+A very simple tic-tac-toe game, written in C.

 Command line only.